jsdelivrbot/redux-router-test/notes.md

 reduxForm has same behavior as connect, so we can use it to inject action creators into our components and create a container out of component

+validate function
+- Add a truthy value to errors.field
+- If that field matches a form field, reduxForm won't let it submit
+-